 - The command prompt window will show the current display density which, in my case, is 340.

-- Depending on your preference, you can change the display density to a different value.
-For example, if you want the display of your watch to show more content, you can change the value to 300, 240, or even 200.
+- If you want your watch display to accomodate more content, you can change the value to 300, 240, or even 200.
 To change the display size, execute the following command.

 wm density 240